Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gipod/4.time-fragment-ldes/README.md

 And the response of the last fragment should contain a Cache-Control header
 ```

-### Test setup
+### Test Setup
-For all these scenarios we can use the [simulator / workflow / server / mongo](../../../support/context/simulator-workflow-server-mongo/README.md) context.
+For all these scenarios we can use the [Simulator / Workflow / Server / Mongo](../../../support/context/simulator-workflow-server-mongo/README.md) context.
 Please copy the [environment file (env.time-fragment)](./env.time-fragment) to a personal file (e.g. `env.user`) and fill in the mandatory arguments.
 Then you can run the systems by executing the following command:

 ```bash
 docker compose -f ../../../support/context/simulator-workflow-server-mongo/docker-compose.yml --env-file env.user up